Exanim/youtube-thumbnail-webapp/README.md

      git clone [https://github.com/Exanim/youtube-thumbnail-webapp.git](https://https://github.com/Exanim/youtube-thumbnail-webapp.git)
 2. Start the web app in the directory you cloned into: python app.py
-3. Open your web browser and go to `http://localhost:5000` to access the web app.
+3. Open your web browser and go to `http://localhost:5000`.

 ## Technologies Used